Mekuseo/Global-Summit-Project/README.md

 # :computer: GLOBAL SUMMIT PROJECT

-> This is a portfolio website to showcase my projects.
+> This is my first Capstone project.
+Shout out to (Cindy Shin) the Original Owner of the design idea

 ## :gear: Built With